Ready to send better job applications?

 Although it’s obvious to you that you’ve got references to back you up, some employers still expect you to tell them that.
 Usually, a ‘references available on request’ note is sufficient here.
 Save space by skipping the photo and leaving room to call out your references.

-How to make your CV AI-friendly
+How to make your CV technology-friendly

 Many recruiters also screen CVs using ATS (applicant tracking system).
 Like AI screenings, ATS looks for specific parts or keywords used on your CV that relate to the job role or what the employer’s looking for.